 There are other ways to incorporate whole foods and nutritional ingredients into a dysphagia diet:

-- High fat foods like greek yogurt, avocado, peanut butter, coconut cream, and soft cheeses can be added to sweet and savory dishes to increase the calorie content and help older adults maintain weight.
+- High-fat foods such as Greek yogurt, avocado, peanut butter, coconut cream, and soft cheeses can be added to sweet and savory dishes to increase calorie content and help older adults maintain weight.

 - Easily pureed foods like winter squash, beans (cannellini, black, refried, etc), steamed vegetables (cauliflower, broccoli, kale, spinach, etc), and fruits (banana, strawberries, mango, etc) add loads of vital nutrients to your older adult’s diet and can be incorporated into thickened soups and purees.

-- Ice cream and heavy creams can be blended with other ingredients into thickened consistencies that are suitable for someone with dysphagia.
-Milk can be blended with foods like banana, squash, and peanut butter to naturally thicken into shakes without artificial additives.
+- Ice cream and heavy cream can be blended with other ingredients to achieve thickened consistencies suitable for individuals with dysphagia.
+Milk can be mixed with foods like banana, squash, and peanut butter to naturally thicken into shakes without artificial additives.

-- Some nutritionists may recommend adding protein powders or therapeutic drink mixes (like Juven) to your older adult’s diet to help them maintain weight, especially for seniors who are building muscle.
+- Some nutritionists may recommend adding protein powders or therapeutic drink mixes (like Juven) to an older adult’s diet to help them maintain weight, especially for seniors who are building muscle.

 6. Use good posture

-It is critical for dysphagia patients to sit completely upright when eating and drinking.
+Dysphagia patients must sit completely upright when eating and drinking.
 This helps food and drink go down most successfully.

-If your older adult is in a hospital bed, wheelchair, or spends time in a recliner, you may need to adjust their backrest or help them hold their head and upper torso upright when eating and drinking.
+If your older adult is in a hospital bed, wheelchair, or recliner, you may need to adjust their backrest or help them hold their head and upper torso upright while eating and drinking.

 7. Be mindful of timing